aaron-espi/playwright-saucedemo-automation/README.md

 ### Generate Test Report

 After the tests are executed, Playwright will automatically generate a report that you can review in the terminal or in the configured output files.

+---

+### Continuous Integration with GitHub Actions

+This project integrates GitHub Actions for continuous integration (CI), ensuring that automated tests are run on every push to the main branch and on every pull request.

+Whenever changes are pushed to main or a pull request is created, GitHub Actions automatically triggers the test workflow.
+This workflow ensures that the code is tested in a clean environment.

+#### Workflow Details
+- Triggered on:
+    - Pushes to the main branch.
+    - Pull requests targeting the main branch.
+- Actions Performed:
+    - Checkout the repository.
+    - Install the necessary dependencies.
+    - Install Playwright browsers.
+    - Run Playwright tests.
+    - Upload Playwright test results as artifacts for review.

+#### View Test Results

+After the tests are executed, GitHub Actions will automatically upload the results as artifacts.
+Results can be viewed in the GitHub Actions UI to quickly identify any failing tests and resolve issues.

+This ensures that all changes are tested before they are merged into main, helping to maintain a stable codebase.